Sally Marr

-Sally Marr (December 30, 1906 – December 14, 1997) was an American stand-up comic, dancer and actress who is best known as being the mother of legendary comic Lenny Bruce, whose act she influenced.
+Sally Marr (December 30, 1906 – December 14, 1997) was an American stand-up comic, dancer and actress who is best known as being the mother of comic Lenny Bruce, whose act she influenced.

+Life and career

 Born Sadie Kitchenberg in Jamaica, Queens, New York, Marr married Bruce's father, the British-born Myron (Mickey) Schneider, who was a shoe clerk, when she was 17 years old.
 Lenny was born on October 13, 1925.
 She divorced Schneider when her son Leonard was either five or eight years old.

 Marr started out in show business as a dancer, necessitating that Lenny had to be brought up by relatives when he was young.
 Eventually, Lenny moved back in with her, and she supported them as a single-mother working as a maid and a waitress.
 She developed a night-club act based on impersonating movie stars and became a stand-up comic.
 After World War II, her son Lenny launched his own career in stand-up comedy, imitating his mother and then developing his own routines, many of which dealt with his life with his mother.

 Marr said in an interview in 1989 "People are always saying that everything in comedy stems from Lenny -- that everything touches him.
 What can I tell you?
 He took after me!"
 In addition to her work as a comic and an actress, Marr served as a talent spotter.
 She discovered Tommy Chong, Cheech Marin, Pat Morita, and Sam Kinison.
-Sally Marr died on December 14, 1997, about two weeks shy of her 91st birthday, in Los Angeles.
-She was survived by her granddaughter, Kitty Bruce, the daughter of Lenny Bruce and his ex-wife Honey Harlow.
+Marr died on December 14, 1997, in Los Angeles.